Cartrogen/Employee-API/README.md

 URL: http://127.0.0.1:5000/
 Endpoint: /employee_information/<int:emp_id>
-The endpoint has a mandatory value which is the employee id
+The endpoint has a mandatory integer value, emp_id which is the employee id

 The API is built using flask Restful.
 Following are the requests that it can accept: